Common Causes of Amputation

 - Workplace accidents – Construction workers, transportation workers, mechanics, and other workers with labor-intensive jobs are especially vulnerable to amputation injuries.
 Amputations can occur in the workplace due to faulty equipment, poor training, or inadequate safety precautions.

 - Medical malpractice – In some cases, medical malpractice can result in preventable amputations.
-If healthcare workers fail to uphold appropriate standards of care, patients can lose limbs or digits due to untreated infections, necrosis, or even intentional amputations performed on the wrong patients or body parts.
+Suppose healthcare workers fail to uphold appropriate standards of care.
+Patients can lose limbs or digits due to untreated infections, necrosis, or even intentional amputations performed on the wrong patients or body parts.

 Estimated Cost of a Traumatic Amputation